danforth-restorative/digitalskills.info/_posts/2021-03-09-marshall-rosenberg-quotes.md

 ### Have Fun!

-You may notice there are also scripts for posting image tweets, as well as facebook text\image tweets, in this walkthrough's template repo you're using.
+You may notice [this project's repository on GitHub](https://github.com/danforth-restorative/MBR_Quotes/) contains scripts for posting image tweets, as well as facebook text\image tweets.

-There are also tools and scripts for bulk cropping images, printing text onto images, and other associated tools.
+It also has scripts for bulk cropping images, printing text onto images, and other associated tools.

+After a while, I'll write about using the rest of it.